wazuh/wazuh-dashboard-plugins/public/components/search-bar/README.md

   id: string;
   label: string;
   getConfiguration?: () => any;
-  run: (input: string | undefined, params: any) => any;
+  run: (input: string | undefined, params: any) => Promise<{
+    searchBarProps: any,
+    output: {
+      language: string,
+      unifiedQuery: string,
+      query: string
+    }
+  }>;
-  transformUnifiedQuery: (unifiedQuery) => any;
+  transformUnifiedQuery: (unifiedQuery: string) => string;
 };
 ```

 where:

-- `description`: It is the description of the query language.
+- `description`: is the description of the query language.
 This is displayed in a query language popover
   on the right side of the search bar.
 Required.
 - `documentationLink`: URL to the documentation link.
 Optional.
 - `id`: identification of the query language.
 - `label`: name
 - `getConfiguration`: method that returns the configuration of the language.
 This allows custom behavior.
+- `run`: method that returns:
+  - `searchBarProps`: properties to be passed to the search bar component.
+This allows the
-- `run`: method that returns the properties that will used by the base search bar component and the output used when searching
+  customization the properties that will used by the base search bar component and the output used when searching
+  - `output`:
+    - `language`: query language ID
+    - `unifiedQuery`: query in unified query syntax
+    - `query`: current query in the specified language
+- `transformUnifiedQuery`: method that transform the Unified Query Language to the specific query
+  language.
+This is used when receives a external input in the Unified Query Language, the returned
+  value is converted to the specific query language to set the new input text of the search bar
+  component.

 Create a new file located in `public/components/search-bar/query-language` and define the expected interface;